MYLE-01/catFeeder/README.md

-# I have added Doesing to This Version
+# I have added Doseing to This Version
 with a input select

 # MQTT catFeeder